nikomatsakis/babysteps/source/_posts/2016-10-02-observational-equivalence-and-unsafe-code.markdown

 ---

 I spent a really interesting day last week at Northeastern University.
-First, I saw a really interesting talk by Philip Haller covering [LaCasa], which is a set of extensions to Scala that enable it to track ownership so that it can do some of the same things that Rust can do.
-Glad to see more languages moving in this direction.
+First, I saw a fun talk by Philip Haller covering [LaCasa], which is a set of extensions to Scala that enable it to track ownership.
+Many of the techniques reminded me very much of Rust (e.g., the use of "spores", which are closures that can limit the types of things they close over); if I have time, I'll try to write up a more detailed comparison in some later post.

 Next, I met with [Amal Ahmed] and her group to discuss the process of crafting unsafe code guidelines for Rust.
 This is one very impressive